 There is a unique relationship between your Master of Ceremonies and your Event Coordinator.

 I am not a wedding coordinator.
 However as a DJ/Master of Ceremonies, Pianist and Bandleader I know that music starts a wedding and continues throughout the celebration.
 I am very interested in establishing an itinerary SKETCH early in the planning process as an aid to defining scope of service and planning music.
 Many parts come together on a wedding day.
-Working with an experienced wedding coordinator and establishing an agreement on the itinerary is an important part of planning a successful wedding.
+Working with an experienced wedding coordinator is such a joy and an important part of successful wedding planning.

 As mentioned in the post “The Responsibilities Of Your Master of Ceremonies” the coordinator always works (ahead of what is happening right now) setting up the next thing for the master of ceremonies to do.

 Here is an example: “The Champagne Toast.”

 Step 1.
 The coordinator makes sure the banquet captain has champagne glasses filled on all the tables.